Truckers’ strike hits Indian industry

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-New Delhi: Indian carmakers on Friday said they faced an "unprecedented crisis" due to an ongoing strike by truckers which has caused parts shortages and hit exports.
+NEW DELHI: Indian car makers Friday said they faced an "unprecedented crisis" due to an ongoing strike by truckers which has caused parts shortages and hit exports.

 The All India Motor Transport Congress called the strike to press Prime Minister Narendra Modi´s government to reduce taxes on fuel, roll back higher insurance premiums and cut highway tolls.